-I am a printmaker working with handset metal type, lino, etching and screen print.
+I am a printmaker working mainly with handset metal type and linocutting.
 My practice & research play with the interface between our analogue and digital lives.
 Work often begins with developing small scale typologies linked through text, genre and a certain transience or obsolescence.
 I am also inspired by the invisible connections and structures that verbal and written language make in our lives.
 By playing with the material visualisation of language I explore its role in the communication of place, memory and time.

-I am a graphic designer working with the usual digital programmes (InDesign, Illustrator, photoshop) and also bringing analogue printing techniques into designs where appropriate.
+I am a graphic designer working with the usual digital programmes but also bringing analogue printing techniques into designs where appropriate.
 I value client input and enjoy working together to achieve successful and creative outcomes that truly fulfil the brief.
 I try to bring the essence of my optimistic outlook into all my work.
 I like colour and pattern and letters and numbers.
 I also really really like a nice cup of tea.

 I am a teacher.
 I have taught from early education (5-12yrs) in primary schools and workshops, through further education (16+) to higher education (18+).
 I currently act as studio supervisor and letterpress go-to-lady-custodian as well as taking on some associate lecturing with graphic design undergraduates at Cambridge School of Art—Anglia Ruskin University.
 I love working with young people and helping them exercise their creative muscles, learn about grids and realise that to make great work takes a great idea and a lot of hard work and attention to detail.